Splashing23/vidchat/README.md

 This uses `scripts/dev-start.js` which will check for `OPENAI_API_KEY` and then run the backend and Next dev using `concurrently`.

+Here is a sample video you may download and test on: [WeAreGoingOnBullrun.mp4](http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/WeAreGoingOnBullrun.mp4)

 If you prefer to run the backend individually, see the manual instructions below.

 ## Running the backend manually